makestatic/leaked.h/README.md

 # leaked.h
 a tiny memory leak detector for C that wraps malloc, calloc, realloc, free and keeps track of them in a linked list. when the program exits it prints what was never freed.

-_useful for debugging in environments where ASan nor Valgrind like-software is available_._
+_useful for debugging in environments where ASan nor Valgrind like-software is available._

 ## notes